azazhe1/infostealer/README.md

 + **Top Secret.lnk**: A shortcut that looks like a folder, when we click on it it triggers `abc.vbs`.
 + **abc.vbs**: Visual Basic Scripting that start `start.bat` and `target.bat`.
 We use vbs to not have the console opening when we start the .pyw.
 + **Documents**:  Folder containing the folder `Top Secret` and the file `Top Secret\Secret_Data.pdf`.
-+ **start.bat**: Batch file that open the folder `Documents\Top Secret`
++ **start.bat**: Batch file that open the folder `Documents\Top Secret`.
-+ **target.bat**: Batch file that start `target.pyw`
++ **target.bat**: Batch file that start `target.pyw`.
 + **target.pyw**: Python script that steals Firefox and wifi credentials and sends them to our C2 server.
 We use `pyw` instead of `py` because we don't want to open the console on startup.

-In summary we have:
+In summary we have :
 ![schema](media/images/schema.png)

-In order that the victim does not see all these files we will hide them:
+In order that the victim does not see all these files we will hide them :

 ![hide](media/images/hide_file.png)

-To encourage the victim to click on our shortcut we will change its icon to a folder:
+To encourage the victim to click on our shortcut we will change its icon to a folder :

 ![icon](media/images/icon_folder.png)